Top 7 Skills Required for DevOps Engineers in 2024 (with Roadmap)

 Here are the main topics that you’ll need to learn in this category:

-If you don’t have an idea of what some of these are, it’s OK!
+If you don’t know what some of these are, it’s OK!
 Anything unknown at this moment can definitely be learned.

-If you’re new and want to get started with learning the Linux Operating System, KodeKloud has a great Linux beginners course, it covers Linux basics and has labs that you can access from your browser that will allow you to quickly absorb and learn.
-If you’re more on the seasoned side and want to further improve or validate your skills in the subject, you can opt to get the Linux Foundation Certified System Administrator Certification.
+If you’re new and want to start learning Linux operating systems, KodeKloud has a great Linux beginners course.
+If you’re more seasoned and want to further, improve or validate your skills in the subject, you can get the Linux Foundation Certified System Administrator Certification.

 This certificate is globally recognized and will be a great addition to your career as a DevOps engineer.
-KodeKloud also offers an amazing preparation course that can help you nail this certification with flying colors.
+KodeKloud also offers an amazing preparation course to help you nail this certification with flying colors.

-If you're not sure of where to start, you can refer to the Linux learning path to help you understand the order to take these courses.
+If you're unsure where to start, you can refer to the Linux learning path to help you understand the order in which to take these courses.

 2. Programming Language

 Part of your task as a DevOps engineer would be creating a lot of different scripts.
 That’s why learning a programming language is necessary.
-In the DevOps community, there are two languages that are at the top of the list, Golang and Python.
+In the DevOps community, two languages are at the top of the list: Golang and Python.

 Why Learn Golang

 Go achieves concurrency natively, making it faster, and the automated garbage collection capability ensures its lightweight state and stability.
-Another reason you should learn the Go language is that DevOps tools, such as Docker, Kubernetes, Terraform, and Grafana, are written in Go.
-Having the ability to understand how these tools work under the hood will allow you to troubleshoot faster and even add more features to your tools.
+Another reason you should learn the Go language is because DevOps tools, such as Docker, Kubernetes, Terraform, and Grafana, are written in Go.
+Understanding how these tools work under the hood will allow you to troubleshoot faster and even add more features to your tools.

 Learn Golang the KodeKloud way: with video lectures, demos, exercises, and hands-on labs right on your browser.
 This course requires zero experience in programming or coding.